dansylvain/42_libft/README.md

 $(LIBFT_DIR)/libft.a:
     make -C $(LIBFT_DIR)
 ```
+> [!IMPORTANT]
-Replace path/to/libft with the actual path to the "libft" directory in your project.
+> Replace path/to/libft with the actual path to the "libft" directory in your project.
 * Update your project's compilation rules to ensure that "libft" is compiled before your project.

 ### Using the Library Functions